lrusso/Pool/README.md

 ## Generating ball bitmap:

-- Use the following code in a new blank html file and use two colors (in the background css property) to generate the ball that you want:
+- Use the following code in a new blank HTML file and use two colors (in the background css property) to generate the ball that you want:

 ```
 <style>